Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Extending Beyond Matrices to Tensors

 \section{Extending Beyond Matrices to Tensors}

-A natural extension beyond matrix completion is to higher order tensor completion.
-Given an unknown $t$-order tensor $T$ of interest with dimensions $n_1\times \dots \times n_t$, suppose that we observe a random subset of noisy observations of its entries.
+A natural extension beyond matrix completion is the problem of completing a tensor of higher ($>2$) order.
+Given an unknown tensor $T$ of order $\tau$ with dimensions $n_1\times \dots \times n_{\tau}$, suppose that we observe a fraction of its entries corrupted by noise.
 Similar to matrix completion, the goal in tensor completion is to estimate the missing entries in the tensor from the noisy partial observations, as well as to ``de-noise'' the observed entries.
-The tensor completion problem is important within a wide variety of applications, including recommendation systems, multi-aspect data mining \cite{Kolda2008, Sun2009}, and machine vision \cite{LMWY2013, Zhang2014, inpainting-survey}.